rust-lang/book/src/ch04-03-slices.md

 We now have a straightforward API that’s much harder to mess up.
 Remember our bug from before, when we got the first word but then cleared the string so that our first word was invalid?
-That code was logically incorrect but didn't show any immediate errors.
+That code was logically incorrect but didn’t show any immediate errors.
 The problems would show up later, if we kept trying to use the first word index with an emptied string.
 Slices make this bug impossible, and let us know we have a problem with our code much sooner.
 Using